Tomhins/pipeline_dsl/README.md

 Licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 Free to use, share, and adapt with attribution — commercial use is not permitted.
+Pipeline_dsl is licensed under CC BY-NC 4.0 for non-commercial use.
+For commercial use, contact Tom K for a commercial license.
 See [LICENSE](LICENSE) for full details.